 The bright blue portion of the Iris Nebula is about six light-years across.
 The surrounding dark nebulosity is gas clouds that is too far from the central star to be reflecting the starlight of the central star.

-Shot over 7.5 hours (Luminance 15 images of 20 minutes and 5 images of each color for 10 minutes).
+The image below was shot in 2016 over 7.5 hours (Luminance 15 images of 20 minutes and 5 images of each color for 10 minutes).